comScore pixel

 April4cm1.2 days

-The average snowfall forecast during week 2 of May for Vrådal is 2 cm.
-There are typically 0.4 snowy days during this week.
-Vradal normal weather and snow conditions during the second week of May at the middle elevation of the ski area at 498m, based on historical averages over the last 15 years: At this time of year the mean freezing level (1762m) is a long way above the mid altitude of Vradal.
-A day with snowfall happens on average every second year during the second week of May but in an average year there are two or three days during this particular week each year that are wet.
-In the years when snow falls at this time of year, forecast model average snowfall for the week is 4cm.
-Temperatures averaging above freezing both night and day in Vradal during week two of May with average maximum temperature 9.1°C and minimum temperature 6.9°C at the mid altitude.
-On average, a couple of days per week will have some sunshine.
-Generally light winds (average 12km/h).
+The average snowfall forecast during week 4 of June for Vrådal is 0 cm.
+There are typically 0.0 snowy days during this week.
+Vradal typical weather and snow conditions during the last week of June at the middle elevation of the ski area at 498m, based on historical averages over the last 15 years: At this time of year the typical freezing level (2828m) is well above the mid altitude of Vradal.
+Fresh Snow is unlikely in Vradal at the end of June but on average there are three days during this week each year when it rains Usual temperatures are well above freezing both night and day at the mid altitude in Vradal during week four of June with the average afternoon temperature 16.0°C and the minimum temperature 13.6°C. Expect the sun to come out on two or three days per week.
+Generally light winds (average 11km/h).

 Snow History: Compare Resorts